cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 Since ancient times, the quest for secure communication has been a constant human endeavor.
 In general, two fundamental challenges need to be addressed in order to safeguard any kind of communication channel:

-1. **Confidentiality:** Ensuring that only the intended recipient can understand the message.
+1. **Confidentiality:** Ensuring that only the intended recipient can "understand" the message.
 2. **Integrity:** Guaranteeing that the message remains unaltered by any third parties during its transmission.

 In today's digital era, these challenges are magnified due to the speed and scale at which information is sent and received.